-One of the theories I want to test with this idea is whether it’s possible to improve economic growth in these regions by introducing better private property rights.
+One of the theories I want to test with this idea is whether it’s possible to increase economic growth in these regions by improving property rights.
 By this I mean allowing anyone to store their own wealth securely (or bank the un-banked, in a sense) without fear of it being stolen or inflated away.

 There are many things I don’t know about the non-profit world, and I’m sure the idea needs much improvement.
 But it feels worth trying.